-The UK has continued to be hit hard by the pandemic.
+The UK has continued to be hit hard by the pandemic and the lasting impact of Coronavirus controls.
 Now enduring a third lockdown, many sectors are struggling, and economic performance and labour force data show steady declines.
 However, many companies are successfully riding the pandemic by adopting digital and remote working capabilities.

 ONS data